 “Are you ok, lass?”
 I asked, concerned.
 She continued to stare into the blazing hearth, like she was trying to burn images in it, and said “There are more tombstones… in the darkness… so many more tombstones.”
 Puzzled, I asked her to explain.
 Coming out of her reverie, she recounted her tale, short as it was:

 “I like graveyards.
 I find them comforting, you know, and I’ve heard tales of this one.
 The Sacred Boneyard of Aegus the Emancipator.
 It’s supposed to be so grand and peaceful and ancient and everything a graveyard should be.
 So I went in, into the Boneyard.
 And it’s all true.
 It’s wonderful there.
 I walked around a bit, looking and reflecting on Death and I wandered over to a particularly dark corner of the Boneyard- a place that seemed overgrown.
-Almost as if the caretaker ha872621770_73f13e1e3b_bd neglected it for years and Nature had reclaimed it.
+Almost as if the caretaker had neglected it for years and Nature had reclaimed it.
 That’s when I saw them- so many fresh graves.
 Some only holes in the ground- like they were waiting.

 Normally it would mean nothing to me: Wars happen all the time and I’ve seen my share of all kinds of graves- freshly buried, empty, long since covered, but this was different.
 As I watched, my vision jolted and shifted and a previously empty grave would be filled in.
 Another jolt and a sense of vertigo and a name would appear on the stone.
 My vision shifted again and suddenly I was standing in a grave looking up as a young man with a strange haunted visage and pointed ears emptied a shovel full of dirt into my face.
 Panicked, I scrambled out of the grave and stumbled back towards the Boneyard gate.